permaweb/ao-cookbook/src/concepts/how-it-works.md

 # How ao messaging works

-Before we dive in to ao, I want to share with you a little information about unix.
+Before we dive in to ao, I want to share with you a little information about Unix.
 Unix is a powerful operating system, but in its design it is focused on two Principal "Types".
 Files and Programs.
 A File is data and a program is logic, when you combine the two you get information.

 `Input.file | TransformProgram | Output.file`